ColinFay/mdlinks/README.md

 ![](img/h.png)

-+ The title is displayed, you can then select, copy, and paste it
++ The markdown link is displayed, you can then select, copy, and paste it

 ![](img/i.png)